 THE IRISH REGIMENT SEAL The Ninth Regiment Seal consists of a bald eagle with outstretched wings resting atop a field that is composed of two shield elements.
-The front element is an ornate crest of golden leaves surrounding a green field, having a harp, (the national symbol of Ireland), with shamrocks weaving around the harp and through the strings, and a white banner with the words, "ERIN GO BRAGH" (Ireland Forever) beneath.
-Behind this element is another shield with white stars on a blue background above vertical red and white stripes.
-Approximately half of the second shield is obstructed by the first shield.
+The front element, the Irish shield, is an ornate crest of golden leaves surrounding a green field, having a harp, (the national symbol of Ireland), with shamrocks weaving around the harp and through the strings, and a white banner with the words, "ERIN GO BRAGH" (Ireland Forever) beneath.
+The Irish shield, positioned in the foreground, is protecting the Union shield, which is comprised of white stars on a blue background above vertical red and white stripes.
 Crossing behind both shield elements are two opposing cannons facing outwards.
 The gold banner beneath the entire seal, cleft at each end, bears the text, "9th REGIMENT C. V." The original flag bearing the regimental seal is currently located in the Hall of Flags at the State Capitol Building in Hartford, Connecticut.